Air Transport International Flight 782

 Air Transport International Flight 782 was a ferry flight from Kansas City International Airport in Missouri to Westover Metropolitan Airport in Springfield, Massachusetts using a Douglas DC-8-63 with one of its 4 engines inoperative.
-On February 16, 1995, the aircraft failed to takeoff from Kansas City, went off the runway, and crashed.
+On February 16, 1995, the aircraft failed to take off from Kansas City, overran the runway, and crashed.
 All three flight crew members, the only occupants on board, were killed.
 The cause was deemed to be improper training, which resulted in the crew failing to understand a three-engine takeoff procedure.
-In addition, the FAA's oversight of rest regulations and the airline were both poor.
+In addition, the Federal Aviation Administration (FAA)'s oversight of rest regulations and the airline were both poor.

 Aircraft and crew

-The aircraft involved in the accident was a Douglas DC-8-63F (registration N782AL, serial number 45929) and was the 367th Douglas DC-8 built.
-It previously had been owned by Canadian Pacific Air Lines, Flying Tiger Line, Worldways Canada, which leased the aircraft to Icelandair and Air Algérie in 1985.
+The aircraft involved in the accident was a McDonnell Douglas DC-8-63F (registration N782AL, serial number 45929) and was the 367th DC-8 built.
+It was manufactured in 1968 and previously had been owned by Canadian Pacific Air Lines, Flying Tiger Line, Worldways Canada, which leased the aircraft to Icelandair and Air Algérie in 1985.
 In 1990 the aircraft was purchased by Aerolease Financial Group and converted into a freighter.
 The aircraft was then leased to Burlington Air Express and then in 1994, it was leased to Air Transport International (ATI).
 The aircraft had made 77,096 flight hours with 22,404 take-off and landing cycles at the time of the accident.

 The captain was 48-year-old Walter Miga, Sr., who had been hired by ATI in 1994 and had 9,711 hours of flight experience, of which he had completed 4,483 hours on the DC-8.
 He had previous experience flying aircraft for Trans Air Link and Fine Air.

 The first officer was 38-year-old Mark Ulmer, who was on probation from ATI and was undergoing training for the DC-8, but had not received his type rating for that aircraft at the time of the accident.
 He had only 171 hours on the DC-8 but had 4,261 flight hours altogether.

 The flight engineer was 48-year-old Kerry Hardy, a former United States Air Force C-141B flight engineer who had 4,460 hours of flight experience, though only 218 of them on the DC-8.
 He was also on probation at the time of the accident.